Peggy Mount: 1950s

 During the Worthing repertory season, Mount played the central role, the domestic tyrant Emma Hornett, in a new comedy, Sailor Beware!
 She was a success in the part, but when a London management wanted to present the play in the West End, they looked for a better-known name than hers.
 Failing to find anyone more suitable, they gave the part to Mount, who achieved overnight celebrity after the first night, at the Strand Theatre in February 1955.
 The Daily Mirror described her as "The toast of the town ... the actress London is raving about".
 In The Observer, Kenneth Tynan commented, "She scorches the earth about her ...
 The savage impatience of Miss Mount's acting must be seen to be believed ...
 The house rightly rose to her at the curtain."

 Mount appeared in two films released in 1956: she played Police Sergeant Fire in Dry Rot, an adaptation of the Whitehall farce, and she reprised the role of Emma Hornett in a film version of Sailor Beware!.
 Over the rest of the 1950s, her career included stage, cinema and television work.
 She played the cameo role of the Charwoman in Diego Fabbri's religious drama Man on Trial at the Lyric Theatre, London in 1957.
 In the same year, she featured in the comedy film The Naked Truth, with Terry-Thomas and Peter Sellers.
 From 1958 onwards, she became a regular television performer.
 Opposite Richard Hearne, she was cast as a landlady in The Adventures of Mr. Pastry, and then in a central role in The Larkins, an early ITV comedy series featuring David Kossoff and Mount as a suburban London couple, Alf and Ada Larkin, and their family.
-Six series of the show were produced between 1958 and 1964, and the leading characters, the put-upon but wily Alf and the formidable Ada, appeared in three spin-off feature films between 1958 and 1960.
+Six series of the show were produced between 1958 and 1964, and the leading characters, the put-upon but wily Alf and the formidable Ada, appeared in a spin-off feature film, Inn for Trouble.
 In a 1958 television version of Arsenic and Old Lace, Mount was cast against type as dotty serial poison-dispensing Abby Brewster.

 Her last stage role of the 1950s was Florence Povis in Farewell, Farewell, Eugene at the Garrick Theatre in June 1959, co-starring with Margaret Rutherford.